Higher Gauge Theory: Kinematics: higher principal bundles with connections

 For further details on general principal $\infty$-bundles, see~\cite{Nikolaus:1207ab,Schreiber:1207.0249} as well as~\cite{Bunk:2023jsj} in this volume (and also~\cite{Jurco:2019bvp}) as well as the extensive~\cite{Sati:2021eyj}.
 A very helpful review of the different pictures of principal $2$-bundles is~\cite{Nikolaus:2011ag}.

-\paragraph{Presentation.} To make the above more concrete, we can choose to work in the $(\infty,1)$-topos $\sfSh^\sfG_{(\infty,1)}$ of higher geometric stacks; for details on the following, see~\cite{Nikolaus:1207ab,Schreiber:1207.0249} as well as~\cite{Bunk:2020wla} for a recent application.
+\paragraph{Presentation.} Even though the theory exposed above can be seen as being of $1$-categorial nature (higher morphisms are considered as homotopy maps, higher relations translate to $1$-category diagrams), the data with which it deals are sufficient for a reconstruction (\emph{presentation}) higher category objects.
+More concretely, we have chosen to work in the $(\infty,1)$-topos $\sfSh_{(\infty,1)}$ of higher smooth stacks; for details on the following, see~\cite{Nikolaus:1207ab,Schreiber:1207.0249} as well as~\cite{Bunk:2020wla} for a recent application.

-Concretely, let $\CatsSh(\CatCart)$ be the category of simplicial sheaves on Cartesian spaces.
+More generally, such presentation is realised by $\CatsSh(\CatCart)$ the category of simplicial sheaves on Cartesian spaces.
 Let $\scM$ be an object in $\CatsSh(\CatCart)$ and $\scG$ a group object internal to $\CatsSh(\CatCart)$, respectively.
 The surjective submersion functor is then a local fibration in $\CatsSh(\CatCart)_{\rm lp}$ which is $\CatsSh(\CatCart)$ equipped with weak equivalences being stalkwise weak equivalences of simplicial sets and fibrations as stalkwise Kan fibrations of simplicial sets~\cite{Schreiber:1207.0249}.

 There is now an equivalence of Kan simplicial sets,